minh-hoque/BlogGPT/README.md

 cp .env.template .env
 ```

+### OpenAI API Key

+This project uses the OpenAI API, which requires an API key.
+Here's how you can get this key:

+1. Go to the OpenAI website (https://www.openai.com/).

+2. If you haven't already, sign up for an account.

+3. After logging in, navigate to the API section.

+4. You will find your API key in this section.
+Copy this key - you'll need to provide it as the value for `OPENAI_API_KEY` in the `.env` file.

+Please ensure that you keep this key secure and do not share it with anyone.
+Also, be aware of the usage costs associated with the OpenAI API.

 ### Google Search Configuration

 This project uses the Google Custom Search JSON API which requires the setup of a Programmable Search Engine.
 Here's how you can get these credentials: